 Thank you for visiting our church website.
 We are a congregation of the Orthodox Presbyterian Church (OPC), and it is our privilege to minister to families and individuals in the region around St. Louis, Missouri.

 Our vision is to be a faithful, loving, and mature Presbyterian Church focused on Jesus Christ and his gospel.
 We are committed to God-centered worship services, regular biblical exposition, efforts in local outreach and evangelism, support for world missions, encouragement of Christian discipleship, cultural transformation, and gracious hospitality.
-Moreover, we see children as a great blessing from God, and therefore include them as much as possible in our worship services and church activities.
+Moreover, we see children as a great blessing from God, and therefore we include them as much as possible in our worship services and church activities.
 All are welcome to visit with us.

 Following our worship service (on Sunday afternoons from 1:15-3:00 PM) we have a fellowship dinner on the 1st and 3rd Sundays of the month (from 3:30-5:00 PM).
 You are welcome to attend as our guests.

 — Pastor Marcus Serven